memtrip/eosreach-android/android/README.md

 ### TODO:
-- remove the homeUp finish from mxandroid
-- remove the navigation components and args plugin
-- Symbol should be nullable in GetCurrencyBalance
 - Symbol should be inferred by blockchain requests and not hard coded
-- System resources should be scrollable
 - pull to refresh on each data screen
 - View action screen
 - When a transaction fails a dialog option should navigate the user to a Log activity